 Natural gas production in Germany: Fracking

-In 2016, approx. 8 billion cubic metres worth of natural gas was produced in Germany, of which 8.5 billion cubic metres by means of hydraulic fracturing, or “fracking”.
+In 2016, some 8 billion cubic metres of natural gas was produced in Germany, some of this using conventional fracking methods.
 Conventional fracking has been used in Germany for many years and is a proven method of extracting natural gas from sandstone rock formations.
 Safety always comes first, which is why fracking is banned in sensitive areas.
 The Federal Government has also clearly stated its opposition to the use of “unconventional fracking”; no experience has been gathered with this in Germany so far. .

 Playing safely with the gas supply